 Should I do bent arm or straight arm lateral raises?

 Both versions effectively target the medial deltoid.
 Coratella et al. (2020) found that straight-arm lateral raises produced slightly higher medial deltoid EMG activation due to the longer lever arm.
-However, the bent arm version allows heavier loading and is more shoulder-friendly, making it better for beginners, people with shoulder sensitivity, or anyone who wants to prioritize mechanical tension over isolation.
+But the bent arm version allows heavier loading and is more shoulder-friendly, making it better for beginners, people with shoulder sensitivity, or anyone who wants to prioritize mechanical tension over isolation.

 Can I do bent arm lateral raises every day?